dtatarak/cfDNA_analysis/README.md

 We can perform this same analysis by using genomic regions from a BED file instaed of providing a window for tiling.

+I did the first step, which was DMR analysis using CpG island regions, and it looks quite similar to the tiled version.
+This suggests the tiles I was arbitrarily drawing do in fact overlap known regions.
+That's good!
+I would like to try this now with promoter regions.
+At the very least it will help in interpreting the strongest predictive features we found from modeling.